 This classic Swedish Therapeutic Relaxation Massage was developed by Henry LaFleur, who founded the Bancroft School of Massage Therapy in Worchester Massachusetts in 1950.
 Professor LaFleur, a former professional boxer turned trainer had been practicing and developing his massage since 1938.
 His Bancroft School of Massage Therapy is considered to be one of the best massage school anywhere.
 Sensei Perez has been professionally practicing Professor Henry LaFleur's Swedish Massage Therapy since 1996.

-Unfortunately, Sensei Perez has cut his hours of practice significantly since 2008.
-Although it may be difficult to book an appointment with him, if you are in need of what a person who has been developing internal energy as in 'Chi' or 'Ki' for over 50 years the old fashion way and knows how to use it to heal, you will not be disappointed in the results.
+Although Sensei Perez has cut his hours of practice significantly since 2008.
+If you are in need of what over 50 years of internal energy development (as in 'Chi' or 'Ki') focused into healing hands can do, you will not be disappointed in the results.

-In this age where many take a handful of weekend retreats and seminars and instantly become 'masters' of Ki healing as many Reiki masters profess, and where school after school of massage therapy primarily prepare their students to take and pass the written exam to get licensed in massage, it is refreshing to find a practitioner who has indeed mastered the art of healing through his hands.
+In this age where many wannabees take a handful of weekend seminar/retreats and instantly become 'masters' of Ki healing as many healing 'masters' profess, and where school after school of massage therapy primarily prepare their students to take and pass a written exam to get a massage license, it is refreshing to find a practitioner who has indeed mastered the art of healing through his hands.

-Laurie Cameron, formerly owner and manager of The White Barn Inn, Maine's only AAA Five Diamond and Forbes Five Star award winning hotel, situated in Kennebunkport, wrote the best description of Sensei's practice back in 1999 while she was the managing owner: "Tucked away in a little town in Maine, a World Class massage therapist works his healing magic."
+Laurie Cameron, a former owner and manager of The White Barn Inn, Maine's only AAA Five Diamond and Forbes Five Star award winning hotel, situated in Kennebunkport, wrote the best description of Sensei's practice back in 1999 while she was the managing owner: "Tucked away in a little town in Maine, a world class massage therapist works his healing magic."

 Before becoming the owner of the Inn, Ms. Cameron was the senior agent of a major resort managing corporation based out of Chicago.
 She was their international roving scout, scouring the globe looking for resorts, spas and hotels to buy, manage or invest in.
-During her career there she received innumerable massages from countless therapists at most of the world's classiest resorts, hotels and spas so she definitely qualified as a massage aficionado and critic.
-During her tenure at the White Barn Inn, Sensei Perez, at her insistence, was the sole provider of massage to the inn's guests.
+During her career there she received innumerable massages from countless therapists at most of the world's most exclusive resorts, hotels and spas so she was definitely qualified as a massage critic.
+During her tenure at the White Barn Inn, Sensei Perez, at her insistence, was the sole provider of massage therapy to the inn's guests.